 This sketch has been compiled from various sources.
 The coastline is by courtesy of Random Island Generator 7, with the seed 942.8082867525518.

 The length of railway shown here by the thick dashed line was lost to coastal erosion and this necessitates the reversal of trains at Creg.
-The six red dots mark the six locations I want to include in my layout.
+The red dots are rail heads and the rectangles are locations I want to include in my layout.
 See also General Arrangement.